Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

 In our example, we will focus on building the [`EventProcessorClient`][EventProcessorClient], use the [`InMemoryCheckpointStore`][InMemoryCheckpointStore] available in samples, and a callback function that processes events received from the Event Hub and writes to console.
-For production applications, it's recommended to use a durable store like [Checkpoint Store with Azure Storage Blobs][BlobCheckpointStore].

 <!-- embedme ./src/samples/java/com/azure/messaging/eventhubs/ReadmeSamples.java#L155-L176 -->
 ```java